Metalfusion/MediaWall/README.md

 - `path`: Relative or absolute path to file
 - `mediaType`: "video" or "image"
 - `title`: Display title
+- `tags`: Array of custom tags (optional, merged with auto-generated tags)
 - `dimensions`: Object with width/height
 - Additional metadata fields as needed